-This policy covers a range of children who are vulnerable learners: Children with Special Educational Needs (SEN); English as an Additional Language (EAL); Children Looked After by the Local Authority (CLA), children eligible for Pupil Premium; and children who are very able or talented.
+This policy covers a range of children who are vulnerable learners: Children with Special Educational Needs (SEN); English as an Additional Language (EAL); Children Looked After by the Local Authority (CLA), although the school has a separate policy for these children as well; children eligible for Pupil Premium; and children who are very able or talented.
 It demonstrates the school's commitment to achieving maximum inclusion of all children (see inclusion statement below).
 It is also designed to meet the School's statutory responsibilities for children with SEN in providing an SEN Information Report for children and parents and is reviewed annually.
 A number of acronyms (abbreviations) are used in this report and these are summarised in Appendix 1.